We previously put together a separate guide on the pros and cons of waste incineration in general.

 Incinerator ash can be re-used or recycled, or simply treated and disposed of in a safe way

-It has many benefits over conventional waste to energy and incineration, as well as over gasification (it doesn’t emit air pollution contaminants … only a small amount of CO2) (nationalgeographic.com)
+[Pyrolysis …] has many benefits over conventional waste to energy and incineration, as well as over gasification

-Incineration of plastic provides an option for contaminated or non recyclable plastic
+Incineration of plastic might provide an option to manage contaminated or non recyclable plastic waste

-Incineration can provide at least temporary relief for countries that need short term solutions to the China plastic import ban
+Incineration might provide at least a short term solution for country to country plastic import bans

 Cons Of Burning/Incinerating Plastic

-Many sources indicate that incineration as it currently exists doesn’t contribute to a circular or sustainable society (pyrolysis can be the one exception to this though if the by products of plastic pyrolysis are used for new high quality material) (nationalgeographic.com).
+Several sources also indicate that incineration as it currently exists doesn’t contribute to a circular or sustainable society (pyrolysis can be the one exception to this though if the by products of plastic pyrolysis are used for new high quality material) (nationalgeographic.com)

 Incineration technology can be expensive, and hard to scale

-Not every city and country can afford environmentally friendly or effective incineration technology.
+Not every city and country can afford more environmentally friendly or effective incineration technology.

 Burning plastic isn’t always energy efficient

-Air pollution and air contamination from incineration emissions can degrade air quality and impact human health
+Air pollutants from some incineration plants may degrade air quality and impact human health

-Greenhouse gases from incineration plants and plastics can be an issue
+Greenhouse gas emissions from some incineration plants might be an issue

 When coal is phased out for generating electricity, incineration of unrecycled waste will be the most CO2-intensive form of generation (bbc.com)

-Incineration ash can be hazardous and can be an issue
+Incineration ash might be hazardous and needs to be managed as a waste

-Waste to energy and incineration plants have incinerator ash that needs to be managed, recycled or disposed of in an eco friendly way
+Waste to energy and incineration plants have incinerator ash that needs to be managed, recycled or disposed of in an eco friendly and safe way

 Pyrolysis is an expensive and immature technology, and it is still cheaper to make diesel from fossil fuel than from waste plastic (nationalgeographic.com)

-Some sources indicate landfill is more eco friendly than incineration
+Some reports indicate that landfill is more eco friendly than incineration in some ways

 In environmental terms, it is generally better to bury plastic than to burn it … [and there is the case to be made] that burying waste plastic in landfill is actually a cheap form of carbon capture and storage (bbc.com)